-The Examiners for Part IIB of the Manufacturing Engineering Tripos will take account of work produced by candidates.
+The Examiners for Part IIB of the Manufacturing Engineering Tripos in 2023 will take account of work produced by candidates.
 The Faculty Board have determined that this shall consist of work with the requirements and total marks available set out below.

-300 marks for coursework, divided as follows:

-Manufacturing systems and robot lab 55 marks Industrial projects 245 marks

-300 marks for examinations, divided as follows:

-Two written papers, each marked out of 100 200 marks Teaching Module Assessments, combined mark 100 marks
+300 marks divided as follows: Manufacturing systems and robot lab Industrial Projects 55 marks 245 marks 300 marks in total are available for the examination papers: Two written papers, each marked out of 100 200 marks Teaching modules, combined mark 100 marks

 Some questions in the written papers may be based on written material provided by the examiners in advance; such material will be included as part of the examination paper and candidates may not bring any papers into the examination.
+Some of the teaching modules may be assessed through written examinations or other forms of assessment or a combination thereof as described in the MET IIB student handbook.